Where Are They Now?

 GARY CARRE – The Yellow Boy

 The innovator and hero of this fable, Gary Carre, was 20 years old when Rainbow War was filmed.
 Carre had just come back from a summer in Europe and launched himself into Rainbow War, while trying to keep up his university studies.
 University, however, eventually won out and once the Rainbow War film wrapped, Gary went on to complete his degree and then entered graduate school.
 There, Carre met a Mohawk woman named Kahn-Tineta Horn, who inspired him to work in public service.
 Today, he works for Aboriginal Affairs and Northern Development Canada on Indian residential school claims.
 In addition to his short career as an actor, Gary Carre has had some amazing adventures over the years – 3 graduate degrees, a summer at the UN in New York, working at the Canadian Centre for Architecture in Montreal, learning French in Chicoutimi, Quebec, climbing the Great Wall of China, hiking the Grand Canyon, surfing in Maui, biking in Holland, celebrating New Year’s Eve in Sydney and drinking incredible wine in Argentina.
-Even among all of these colorful life experiences, Gary Carre sill claims that for sheer fun, Rainbow War was a highlight!
+Today, he works for the Canadian Federal government in Crown/Indigenous relations.
+In addition to his short career as an actor, Gary Carre has had some amazing adventures over the years.
+Even among his many colorful life experiences, Gary Carre still claims that for sheer fun, Rainbow War was a highlight!

 SAFFRON HENDERSON – The Red Princess